gammasim/simtools/docs/source/developer-guide/getting_started.md

 # Getting Started

-The usage of simtools require the installation of the simtools package, its dependencies, and the setting of environment variables to connect to the model database.
+The usage of simtools require the [installation of the simtools package](devinstallationfordevelopers), its dependencies, and the setting of environment variables to connect to the model database (see also the [user's guide](../user-guide/getting_started.md)).

 (devinstallationfordevelopers)=

 ## Installation

-Developers install simtools directly from the GitHub repository:
+Developers install simtools directly from the [simtools GitHub repository](https://github.com/gammasim/simtools):

 ```console
 git clone https://github.com/gammasim/simtools.git